particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 ## What's next?

 Congratulations!
-You have a grasp on how to take advantage of the Device Management Dashboard for your product.
-Next up, you will learn how to [build your own mobile app](/guide/how-to-build-a-product/mobile-app/) for your product.
+You have a grasp on how to take advantage of your organization's dashboard.
+Next up, you will learn how to [build your own web app](/guide/how-to-build-a-product/web-app/) for your product.